uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 #### 2. Insufficient Solution

-When the number of features exceed the number of observations ($p > n$), the OLS solution matrix is *not* invertible.
+When the number of features exceed the number of observations ($$p > n$$), the OLS solution matrix is *not* invertible.
 This causes significant issues because it means: (1) The least-squares estimates are not unique.
 In fact, there are an infinite set of solutions available and most of these solutions overfit the data.
 (2) In many instances the result will be computationally infeasible.

-Consequently, to resolve this issue an analyst can remove variables until $p < n$ and then fit an OLS regression model.
+Consequently, to resolve this issue an analyst can remove variables until $$p < n$$ and then fit an OLS regression model.
 Although an analyst can use pre-processing tools to guide this manual approach ([Kuhn & Johnson, 2013, pp. 43-47](http://appliedpredictivemodeling.com/)), it can be cumbersome and prone to errors.

 #### 3. Interpretability